fafroz/gke-gitops-tutorial-cloudbuild/README.md

 * You have a view of successful and failed deployments in Cloud Build.
 * You can rollback to any previous deployment by re-executing the corresponding job in Cloud Build.
-A rollback also updates the _production_ branch to truthfully reflect the history of deployments.
+A rollback also updates the _production_ branch to truthfully reflect the history of deployments